giantswarm/docs/src/content/tutorials/continuous-deployment/apps/app_sets.md

   principal:
     identifier: tutorials-continuous-deployment-apps-sets
     parent: tutorials-continuous-deployment-apps
-last_review_date: 2024-10-10
 user_questions:
   - How can I create and use `App Sets` in GitOps?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
+last_review_date: 2024-10-21
 ---

 This document is part of the documentation to use GitOps with Giant Swarm app platform.
-You can find more information about the [App Platform in our docs]({{< relref "overview/fleet-management/app-management/" >}}).
+You can find more information about the [app platform in our docs]({{< relref "overview/fleet-management/app-management/" >}}).

 # Creating and using app sets